In ADDAutomated Digital Discovery Review, the review process for your case documents is managed through two mechanisms:

 Continue with Review Pass Basics.

 This information will allow you to identify and save the search to be used for the review pass.
-See Work with Saved Searches for additional information.
+See the ADD Review: Administer Case Reviews Help for details on searching.